Careers Centre (M302)

 The Career Mentor Link and Women in Engineering programs run from April to October each year.
-The 2016 programs were launched at a breakfast on Thursday 7th April 2016.
+The 2017 programs will be launched at a breakfast on Tuesday 4th April 2017.

 Career Mentor Link is open to currently enrolled students in any discipline who have completed at least one year of study and industry professionals with a minimum of four years workplace experience.
 Ideally, students should be enrolled at the University for the full year.

 Mentors in the Career Mentor Link program can be male or female.